refined-bitbucket/refined-bitbucket/README.md

 ## Current features
 - Improves syntax highlight for pull requests.
 Enabled languages:
-  - Markup, C-like languages, Go, Handlebars, JSON, Markdown, Objective-C, Python, React JSX, Ruby, Sass, Swift and YAML.
+  - Markup, C-like languages, Go, Handlebars, JSON, Markdown, Python, React JSX, Ruby, Sass, Swift and YAML.
 I decided to add the most common languages, but it can be easily improved if necessary.

 ## Install
 I haven't published the extension in the Web Store yet (icon needed and other things), but it's already possible to use it.